Pineapple

 3/4 cup golden brown sugar

-3/4 cup chopped pineapple - drained well (I used a fresh pineapple, you may substitute canned pineapple - chopped and drained well)
+3/4 cup chopped pineapple - drained well (I used a fresh pineapple, you

 1/3 cup chopped dried pineapple